arin-02/face-recognition-attendance-system/README.md

 An attendance tracking application with facial recognition.

 ## Problem statement!
-->Need of attendance system.
+* Need of attendance system.

-->Proxies need to be avoided.
+* Proxies need to be avoided.

-->Attendance of students is missed by the teachers.
+* Attendance of students is missed by the teachers.

-->Attendance system using face recognition in online classes.
+* Attendance system using face recognition in online classes.

 ## SOLUTION
-->The given project is designed with the intention to solve a day to day problem.
+* The given project is designed with the intention to solve a day to day problem.
 As one might have experienced, taking attendance in offline mode is time consuming and cumbersome.

-->To tackle this problem, we've come up with a solution.
+* To tackle this problem, we've come up with a solution.
 The given project is simple to use but is effective.
 The target audience can be divided into two parts: teachers and students.

-->The latter is required to register on the app and upload information like name, roll number, section and photograph, which will be stored on the database at backend.
+* The latter is required to register on the app and upload information like name, roll number, section and photograph, which will be stored on the database at backend.
  The app comes in handy for the teacher, as it can be used for automated attendance.

-->Further, the backend generates 128 measurement values that are unique for each face, this database is then searched for a specific search key.
+* Further, the backend generates 128 measurement values that are unique for each face, this database is then searched for a specific search key.
 The webcam detects the face of the student and marks their attendance.

 ## HOW TO USE THIS WEB-APP:_